Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 I tried lots of other jobs before I realised that writing was the one thing I simply had to do.
 I worked in offices and restaurants, galleries, bookshops and universities.
 I was a partner in a graphic arts business and at one stage I worked for a doll’s house designer.
 I also was very busy being a mother and a stepmother to six children.

-I’ve been a speaker at festivals all around Australia and in the UK, China, India and Indonesia.
+I’ve been a guest speaker at festivals all around Australia and in the UK, China, India and Indonesia.
 I’ve judged numerous literary prizes and spoken at countless events promoting reading and writing.
 I have been a writer-in-residence at the Fremantle Children’s Literature Centre and at many schools and institutions around Australia.
 I have also been a writer-in-residence in universities in both north and south India.
-I am an Ambassador for the Victorian Premier’s Reading Challenge and the Stella Prize Schools Program.

 We had Kirsty Murray working as a writer in residence running creative writing workshops with our Year 7 students last week.